unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 ## 02. Example of External Library

-Let's focus for now on a already ported library: [lib-libhogweed](https://github.com/unikraft/lib-libhogweed).
+Let's focus for now on an already ported library: [lib-libhogweed](https://github.com/unikraft/lib-libhogweed).
 Let's examine its core components.
-Open the sources present in `work/01-tut-porting/libs/libhogweed/` and follow the bookmars marked with `USOC_X`, where `X` is the index of the item in the list.
+Open the sources present in `work/01-tut-porting/libs/libhogweed/` and follow the bookmarks marked with `USOC_X`, where `X` is the index of the item in the list.

 ### Glue Code